redhat-openstack/website/source/uncategorized/neutron-gbp.html.md

 ## GBP Status

 Group Based Policy is currently being developed in StackForge as an add-on to the Juno release of Neutron, along with a supporting client library and integrations with Horizon and Heat.
 See the [GBP project wiki](https://wiki.openstack.org/wiki/GroupBasedPolicy) for upstream details.
-This page describes packaging of GBP for Fedora that is currently under development and review.
-As soon as that process is complete, packages for other Linux distributions supported by RDO will also be provided.
+This page describes packaging of pre-release versions of GBP add-ons for Juno RDO on Fedora 20.

 Note that this describes use of the GBP's resource_mapping reference policy driver, which should work with any Neutron core plugin, such as ML2.
 Other policy drivers are also included, but will be documented separately.